-With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.
+With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have the storage they need – when they need it.
 Since capacity is elastic, there is no provisioning necessary and you will only be billed for what you use.
 Amazon EFS is designed to be highly scalable both in storage capacity and throughput performance.
 It can grow to petabyte scale and allows massively parallel access from Amazon EC2 instances to your data.
 With Amazon EFS, throughput and IOPS scale as a file system grows, and file operations are delivered with consistent, low latencies.

-Highly Available and Durable
+Highly available and durable

-Amazon EFS is designed to be highly available and highly durable.
-Amazon EFS file systems store data and metadata across multiple Availability Zones in a region to prevent the loss of data from the failure of any single component.
+Amazon EFS is designed to be highly available and durable.
+All files and directories are redundantly stored within and across multiple Availability Zones in a region to prevent the loss of data from the failure of any single component.
 The distributed architecture of Amazon EFS provides data protection from an AZ outage, system and component failures, and network connection errors.

 Amazon EFS offers encryption for data at rest and in transit providing a comprehensive encryption solution to secure both your stored data and data in flight.
 Data at rest is transparently encrypted using encryption keys managed by the AWS Key Management Service (KMS), eliminating the need to build and maintain a key management infrastructure.
 Encryption of data in transit uses industry-standard Transport Layer Security (TLS) to secure network traffic without having to modify your applications.
 Refer to the user documentation on Encryption for more information about encrypting file system data.